nanomarkup/nanomarkup.github.com/README.md

 A **single-line value** is a data representation placed within the current line.
 It provides a streamlined way to express information without the need for additional formatting.

 A **multi-line value** offers the flexibility to capture more extensive information by spanning across multiple lines.
-It is denoted by enclosing the content within triple quotes at both the beginning and the end.
+It is denoted by enclosing the content within triple single quotes at both the beginning and the end.
 This feature allows for the expression of detailed and multiline data, facilitating a more comprehensive representation within the markup language.
 ```
 name Ariana
 age 12
-description """
+description '''
 This is a multi-line value.
 You can more than one line for data representation.
-"""
+'''
 ```
 In this example, "name" and "age" are the keys, and "Ariana" and "12" are their corresponding single-line values.
 The "description" key represents multi-line value.
 The simplicity of this structure allows for straightforward representation of various data points in a concise manner.